Zach McKinstry Player Props: Tigers vs. Giants

 Zach McKinstry At The Plate

-- McKinstry has gotten a hit in four of nine games this year, but he has zero multi-hit games.
+- McKinstry has gotten a hit in five of 10 games this year, but he has no multi-hit games.

-- He has not hit a home run in his nine games this season.
+- He has not hit a long ball in his 10 games this year.

-- McKinstry has driven in a run in one game this year.
+- McKinstry has driven in a run twice this year, but just one in each of those games.

-- He has scored in three games this season (33.3%), but has had no multi-run games.
+- He has scored in four games this season (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.